Scientific-Simulation-Studio/advanced-simulation-studio/README.md

 - Adsorption Locator: to find the most stable adsorption sites for various materials, including zeolites, carbon nanotubes, silica gel, and activated carbon
 - CASTEP: to predict electronic, optical, and structural properties
 - ONETEP: to perform linear-scaling density functional theory simulations
-- DMol3: quantum mechanical methods to predict materials properties[5]
+- DMol3: quantum mechanical methods to predict materials properties
 - Sorption: to predict fundamental properties, such as sorption isotherms (or loading curves) and Henry's constants
 - VAMP: high-speed calculation of a variety of physical and chemical molecular properties, e.g., for quick screening during drug discovery
 - QSAR, QSAR Plus: to identify compounds with optimal physicochemical properties.